maurymarkowitz/RetroBASIC/README.md

 ## Running RetroBASIC

 RetroBASIC is meant to be used with an existing program source file, not interactively.
-To run it, use:
+To run it, use a command similar to this example, replacing the "program.bas" with the name of the text file containing the BASIC program you wish to run:

 ```./retrobasic program.bas```